prahou/teige/README.txt

 ===
 run teige with:

-	ksh teige
+	ksh teige.ksh

-The rest of this README suggests you run teige with ksh teige, or place it in your $PATH.
+The rest of this README suggests you run teige with ksh teige.ksh, or place it inside your $PATH.

 Options
 =======